How to Form Your Own California Corporation

 Often, business owners start with the simplest legal form, the sole proprietorship, then move on to a more complicated business structure as their business grows.
 Other businesspeople pick the legal structure they like best from the start, and let their business grow into it.
 Either way, choosing the legal structure for your business is an important decision you must make when starting a business.
 The analysis that follows, which includes examples of businesses that might sensibly choose each type of business structure, should help you make a good decision.

 Nolo can help you find the right lawyer.
 If you decide you need some legal assistance at any point, Nolo’s Lawyer Directory offers comprehensive profiles of the lawyers who advertise, including each attorney’s education, background, areas of expertise, fees, and practice philosophy.
 It also states whether the lawyer is willing to review documents or coach clients who are doing their own legal work.
-You can find Nolo’s Lawyer Directory at www.nolo.com/lawyers.
+You can find Nolo’s Lawyer Directory on the Nolo website at www.nolo.com.

 A sole proprietorship is the legal name for a one-owner business.
 It is the easiest business entity to establish.
 Just hang out your shingle or “Open for Business” sign, and you have established a sole proprietorship.
 Sure, there are other legal steps you may wish to take—such as registering a fictitious business name different from your own individual name by filing a “dba statement” with the county clerk—but these steps are not necessary to establish your business legally.